fernandoem88/react-hooks-in-callback/README.md

 // Utils: { getHookState, getConfig, setConfig, useConfig, HooksWrapper }
 ```

-then you can define you **actions.ts** file and use your configs like this:
+Then we can define our **actions.ts** file and use our configs like this:

 ```typescript
 import { utils, useActionUtils } from './configs'